johnt1838/johnt1838/README.md

 ### About Me
-I'm a passionate **Software Engineer** with a broad interest in all fields of computer science.
+**Software Engineer** with a broad interest in all fields of computer science.
 I hold a bachelor's degree in **Computer Science and Telecommunications** and I'm currently pursuing a master's degree in **Big Data, Cybersecurity, and Simulation**.

 ### Technologies & Tools
 **Web Development**: HTML, CSS, JS, TS, PHP, Django (Python), React, Tailwind CSS